-Southern Pacific Railroad (1865-1996) – Founded as a land holding company in 1865, its original charter called for the railroad to be built through southern California through Arizona and New Mexico to El Paso, Texas.
+The Southern Pacific Railroad was founded as a land-holding company in 1865.
+Its original charter called for the railroad to be built through southern California through Arizona and New Mexico to El Paso, Texas.
 However, it later expanded to New Orleans, Louisiana.
-In 1885, Southern Pacific leased the operations of the Central Pacific Railroad, which technically remained a corporate entity until 1959 when it was formally merged into Southern Pacific.
+In 1885, Southern Pacific leased the operations of the Central Pacific Railroad, which technically remained a corporate entity until 1959, when it was formally merged into Southern Pacific.